Cost-Efficient Large Language Model Serving for Multi-turn Conversations with CachedAttention: Performance Evaluation

 \subsubsection{Recomputation \textit{v.s.} \attname}

 We investigate the prefilling performance of different methods under varying historic and new token ratios.
 Different methods prefill the same 1K tokens under the batch size of 16 on an A100 GPU for LLaMA-13B.
-RE computes the KV cache for all tokens, while AS loads the KV cache of historical tokens from the KV caching system and partially prefills the new input tokens.
-For example, the setting 600/400 means AS loads the KV cache of 600 tokens and computes the KV cache for 400 tokens.
-Overall, AS outperforms RE in all tested settings, as shown in Figure~\ref{fig:ca-time}.
+RE computes the KV cache for all tokens, while CA loads the KV cache of historical tokens from \storagename and partially prefills the new input tokens.
+For example, the setting 600/400 means CA loads the KV cache of 600 tokens and computes the KV cache for 400 tokens.
+As shown in Figure~\ref{fig:ca-time}, CA consistently outperforms RE in all tested settings.
 This advantage becomes more pronounced as the percentage of newly input tokens decreases (from 500 to 100), as depicted by the middle bar of each bar group.
-Although the KV cache loading time for AS gradually increases with the percentage of historical tokens (from 500 to 900), the layer-wise pre-loading scheme effectively eliminates this loading time, as demonstrated by the third bar of each bar group.
-Note that when the KV cache loading time exceeds the prefilling time (e.g., the second bar of setting 900/100), AS can conceal the KV cache loading time by enabling a read buffer.
+Although the KV cache loading time for CA gradually increases with the percentage of historical tokens (from 500 to 900), the layer-wise pre-loading scheme effectively eliminates this loading time, as demonstrated by the third bar of each bar group.
+Note that when the KV cache loading time exceeds the prefilling time (e.g., the second bar of setting 900/100), CA can conceal the KV cache loading time by enabling a read buffer.
 The impact of the read buffer is evaluated in the next subsection.